Call to book01904 734 939

 Day 7 - Kimberley

 We arrive in Kimberley, the capital of South Africa's Northern Cape and a town that enjoyed a prosperous past thanks to the discovery of diamonds in the area.
 Here, we visit 'The Big Hole' mine museum.
 The hill where diamonds were first found quickly disappeared under the pressure of over-mining and the resulting space became known as the 'Big Hole'.
-Nowadays the mine is no longer in use, but there's a fascinating museum detailing the history of the site, which includes some preserved or restored period buildings from the early years of the rush.
-We re-board the train for dinner before continuing our journey.
+Nowadays the mine is no longer in use, but there is a fascinating museum detailing the history of the site, which includes some preserved or restored period buildings from the early years of the rush.
+We re-board the train for dinner before continuing on our journey.

 Day 8 - Pretoria